JanDeDobbeleer/oh-my-posh/website/docs/segments/flutter.md

 ## What

-Display the currently active dart version.
+Display the currently active flutter version.

 ## Sample Configuration